McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

-This use case allows the user to search for the package in the database of files in IPFS,possibly for the Download Use Case.
+This use case allows the user to search for the package in the database of files in IPFS, possibly for the Download Use Case.

 Flow of Events
 ^^^^^^^^^^^^^^